 Anxiety is something that many of us struggle with, some openly and some more privately.
 I’m lucky that my anxiety has typically been fairly minor, but that’s not the case with everyone.
 One of the many things blogging has done for me is to teach me that I’m not even close to alone in my struggle with anxiety.
 I’ve found so many bloggers who are honest and brave enough to open up about their struggles with anxiety, and those writers are a lifeline for those of us who have likewise struggled.
-I’m certainly not a mental health expert, but over the years I’ve found some ways to ease anxiety that have worked for me.
-We each discover our own methods for dealing with stress and anxiety, but hopefully these tips can help you as well!
+I’m certainly not a mental health expert, but over the years I’ve found some ways to ease anxiety – at least ones that have worked for me.
+We each discover our own methods for dealing with stress and anxiety, but hopefully, these tips can help you as well!

-Accept your reality.
 There’s nothing wrong with having anxiety, and it’s not something you should be embarrassed about.
 For some reason, I spent years without acknowledging a pattern, until Dave suggested that what I was dealing with might be anxiety.
 Once you’re willing to put a name on it and accept it’s there, it is infinitely easier to deal with.

-Take a break.
 If you’ve got a lot on your plate and it’s giving you anxiety, take a step back from all the sources and take a day off.
 I know not everyone has the pleasure of vacation time through their job, but if you do, taking a mental health day once in awhile is a great thing to do if you’re feeling overwhelmed.

-Exercise.
 Often I look at fitness as a necessary evil in life, but it can be a huge help for me when I’m dealing with anxiety or health issues.
 If I can get over the hurdle of feeling lazy and lethargic, I feel way more energized after a good workout.

-Talk to someone.
 It can be difficult for some of us to verbalize our feelings, as I stated above.
 But having someone to talk or vent to can be a blessing.
 It doesn’t have to be a professional.
 Just a friend or spouse can be a great person to talk to.
 Sometimes just being able to tell Dave that I’m feeling stressed or frustrated can help me, even if I can’t specify a source of it.

-Plan ahead.
 Since feeling overwhelmed and behind can be a huge source of anxiety for me, I find that planning ahead and being organized can help fend off those feelings.

-What do you to do combat anxiety?
+Do you struggle with anxiety?
+What strategies do you use to ease anxiety?

 JOIN THE TRIBE!